 Adventures – the 6 areas of the Journey programme

-Area – division of one of the seven administrative regions that IGG are divided into
+Area – division of one of the seven administrative regions that IGG is divided into

 Badge Tab – a piece of navy material worn by Leaders to hold pin badges.

-Belong Badges – Promise pin, World Trefoil pin, Igg membership pin, Brownie Emblems, Guide Patrol badges, Region badges, Unit name tabs, Guide Patrol Leader/ APL, Brownie Sixes /Seconders pins
+Belong Badges – Promise pin, World Trefoil pin, IGG membership pin, Brownie emblems, Guide Patrol badges, Region badges, Unit name tabs, Guide Patrol Leader/ APL, Brownie Sixer /Seconders pins

 Branch Day/Weekend – National training event for Leaders at which each Leader receives Branch specific training.

-Branches – the different age groups categories within the Irish Girl Guides.
+Branches – the different age group categories within the Irish Girl Guides.